jube-home/www.jube.io/_pages/jube-training.md

 * **Developer Training**: Offers in-depth technical instruction on the Jube codebase, ensuring teams have the expertise required to maintain, extend, and support the platform for ongoing business continuity.

-Onside delivery is excluding travel and expenses.
+Onsite delivery is excluding travel and expenses.

 <div class="hero__subscribe">
   <a href="/contact" class="button button--primary section-button">Book a Demo</a>